slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"If you want to be great, walk the rope without a boss and without a net."
 -- Naval Ravikant*

 > *"The boss wants the most sophisticated talent he can get, and he doesn’t want to pay anything for it.
-Every penny he pays, and every second of your life he doesn’t get for it, is a failure in his eyes.'*
+Every penny he pays, and every second of your life he doesn’t get for it, is a failure in his eyes."*

 <!--
 - You don’t give a damn about that job.
 It’s someone else’s dream. specialized jobs are boring.
 I seem to get satisfaction only from making stuff.
 Or maybe a better description would be solving problems and making improvements.